We can all agree that it’s been a tough year for almost everyone. So, it is understandable that many are absolutely looking forward to the holidays.

 Make sure to Sign Up on KompleteCare to be able to receive remote care via video/audio medical consultations.

 The norm this season includes eating meals that may not be cooked by you either in parties, ceremonies and reunions.
 Because of the holiday rush, foods prepared during this time may not be well preserved or sufficiently stored.
-If proper care is not observed, one could risk food poisoning.
+If proper care is not observed, one of the health hazards to watch out for in this festive season is the risk of food poisoning.

 To prevent food poisoning, be careful about what and where you eat.
 A better choice is to stick to taking presealed drinks in parties and preserved foods.